soyart/notes/pages/Go context.md

 	  }
 	  ```
 		- **Note: `key` in `Value` is _typed_**
-		- This means that, if we have `type String string`, then `Value(String("hi"))` and `Value("hi")` will return different values
+			- Being *typed* means that iIf we have `type MyStr string`, then the following expression returns different values even though it's basically the same bytes under the hood:
+				- `Value("hi")`
+				- `Value(MyStr("hi"))`
+				- `Value([]byte("hi"))`
-		- This allows us to store values with essentially the same underlying key data as separate slot, separated by the key's Go type
+			- This allows us to store values with essentially more or less the same underlying key as separate slots, differentiated by the key's Go type
 	- The interface suggests `Context` is mostly used to control cancellation and synchronization, as well as store some key-value pairs (`Value`)
 	- To create a new, vanilla `Context`, we can use `context.Background` which creates *background* context in the current scope
 	- ## Parent-child context